Deploy vCluster on EKS

 ebs-csi-node-jg8n8 3/3 Running 0 2m14s

-Configure storage class
+Configure storage classβ

-requires a default StorageClass for its persistent volumes.
-EKS provides the gp2
+vCluster requires a default StorageClass for its persistent volumes.
+EKS provides the gp2 StorageClass by default, but gp3 is required.
+Create a new StorageClass:

 cat <<EOF | kubectl apply -f -